 Here are some of the comments ;

 "The prose was not alluring.
-It was like reading paint dry, never mind watching it dry."
+It was like reading paint dry, never mind watching it dry.""There was no plot, no character development.
+A boring Laura Ingalls story."

 "It's not a love story.
 I did appreciate learning more about the prison.
 My favourite part was the map at the very beginning."